pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

 #design-note(
   comment: "This gives freedom to the players.
 This way, if they get a negative action card and need to react to it, they're able to.", )[
-  The players strategize, if they need to move to some tile, they move towards the tile, if they need to perform actions, they spend AP to either refine resources or draw action cards.
+  The players strategize, if they need to move to some tile, they move towards the tile, if they need to perform actions, they can spend AP to either refine resources or draw action cards.
 If they want to trade SP, they can spend AP to do so.
   Refer to the rules (#link(<SpendAP>)[@SpendAP]) to see what players can do with AP.
   There is no fixed order that the players have to follow.
 ]